nicolasplantier/Find-generic-model-tetrapod/create_density_model/README.md

 # Create density model

-This programme creates the edges of the image of the tetrapods in order to prepare the data for the watershed algorithm.
+This algorithm concatenates the previous csv files to give the final model with the probability map.

 ## Input